junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Do not give to children more than 4 times a day.

-adults: 1 or 2 tablets (300 to 600 mg) children 8 to 12 years: 1 tablet (300 mg) children 3 to 7 years: 1⁄2 tablet (150 mg) children 1 to 2 years old: 1⁄4 tablet (75 mg)
+Adults: 1 or 2 tablets (300 to 600 mg) children 8 to 12 years: 1 tablet (300 mg) children 3 to 7 years: 1⁄2 tablet (150 mg) children 1 to 2 years old: 1⁄4 tablet (75 mg)

 # [379](#page-379)
 {:.no_toc}

-(Dose may be increased for severe menstrual pain, severe arthritis or rheumatic fever.
+Dose may be increased for severe menstrual pain, severe arthritis or rheumatic fever.

 Do not give more than 130 mg/kg/day.

-If ringing of the ears develops, lower the dose.) —75 mg ‘child’s aspirin’ tablets
+If ringing of the ears develops, lower the dose.

+75 mg ‘child’s aspirin’ tablets

 Give children aspirin 4 times a day:

   - children 8 to 12 years: 4 tablets (300 mg)

   - children 3 to 7 years: 2 to 3 tablets (150 to 225 mg)

   - children 1 to 2 years: 1 tablet (75 mg)

   - do not give aspirin to children under 1 year old

 **Acetaminophen (paracetamol)—for pain and fever**